weaviate/BookRecs/README.md

 ## 🕷 Known Issues

-- Book recommendation cards may by different heights due to overflowing book titles
 - Some book images are inaccessible due to dead links on the original data set

 ## 💰 Large Language Model (LLM) Costs